Lalit2109/aztfexport-helper/PIPELINE_SETUP.md

    - Service connection for Azure authentication
    - Repositories created (or they will be created automatically)

-2. **Azure Service Connection**:
+2. **Azure Service Connections**:
-   - Must have access to all subscriptions you want to export
+   - **Default Service Connection**: Must have access to all subscriptions you want to export
-   - Should have "Reader" role at minimum (for listing resources)
+   - **Per-Subscription Service Connections** (optional): Create dedicated service connections for specific subscriptions
-   - Recommended: "Contributor" role for full access
+   - Each service connection should have "Contributor" role on its target subscription(s)
+   - Service connections use Service Principals (SPNs) - no credentials in code

 3. **Repository Permissions**:
    - Pipeline service account needs "Contribute" permissions to target repositories